manell0/MileStone-1-Couronne/README.md

 ### Additional Languages Used

 - [x] [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
-  - A small function of JavaScript is used for my go-back button on the video page
+  - A small function of JavaScript is used for my go-back button on the video page (movie.html)

 ### Frameworks, Libraries & Programs Used

 - Bootstrap 4.3.1 used
 - Flexbox used for my text areas
 - Font Awsome used
+- Google fonts

 [Back to the top](#table-of-contents)